Seasonal Allergy Relief the Functional Medicine Way

-Understanding Histamine and Allergy Symptoms
+Why Histamine Triggers Seasonal Allergy Symptoms

 Histamine is a vital chemical messenger in the body, playing a crucial role in various physiological processes.
 However, when it comes to seasonal allergies, histamine often takes center stage as the primary culprit behind those uncomfortable symptoms we experience.

-Histamine’s Purpose: Histamine is a natural compound produced by the body and is involved in several essential functions, including regulating stomach acid secretion, muscle contraction, and neurotransmission.
+Histamine is a natural compound produced by the body and is involved in several essential functions, including regulating stomach acid secretion, muscle contraction, and neurotransmission.
 In the context of allergies, histamine is released by immune cells when the body detects a threat, such as pollen or pet dander.
 This release triggers an inflammatory response, leading to the classic symptoms of allergies like sneezing, itching, and nasal congestion.

-Symptoms of Histamine Overload: While histamine serves a vital role in the body, an excess of histamine or an inability to properly metabolize it can lead to histamine intolerance or overload.
+While histamine serves a vital role in the body, an excess of histamine or an inability to properly metabolize it can lead to histamine intolerance or overload.
 Symptoms of histamine overload can vary widely and may include:

 Sneezing